nansencenter/icecastnet-website/index.md

 ---
 layout: page
-title: SuperIce
+title: IceCastNet
-subtitle: SuperIce wants to improve satellite observation of the Arctic sea ice thickness through artificial intelligence!
+subtitle: The first high-resolution data-driven model of the Arctic sea ice
-cover-img: /assets/img/superice-seaice.jpg
+cover-img: /assets/img/IceCastNet_illustration.jpg
 ---

-## Brief summary
+## Context
-The resolution of satellite observations of the Arctic sea ice thickness is currently not very high (around 100 km).
-Having a higher resolution than that is crucial for providing reliable seasonal forecasts and heat flux estimation at the surface.
-Making use of artificial intelligence techniques and simulations from our sea-ice model neXtSIM will allow us, the SuperIce team, to enhance the spatial resolution of current satellite observations of the Arctic sea ice.
-This in turn will help improve seasonal forecasts of the sea ice and heat fluxes representation!

-## The two focus questions are:
-1. Can we improve Arctic sea ice seasonal forecast?
-2. Can we improve climate simulation with a better representation of heat flux through the Arctic sea ice?
+Near-real-time accurate Arctic sea ice forecasts of up to 10 days are crucial for many operators in the Arctic.
+Operational forecasts (e.g. TOPAZ) are based on the integration of observations and the use of a physical-based model to simulate the future evolution of sea ice.
+Those models contain biases and are expensive to run, limiting the accuracy and the resolution of the delivered product.

+## Objective of Icecastnet
+The IceCastNet project will provide high-resolution sea ice forecasts at a resolution of 1km for a lead time of up to 10 days in the Arctic.
+Our forecasting system will be based on artificial intelligence techniques and thus will run quickly with low-resource usage enabling the production of an ensemble of forecasts.
+Our system will use only near-real-time observational products in the production phase.
+Our approach will constitute the first pan-Arctic sea-ice AI-based short-term forecast in an operational context.

 ## Funding
-SuperIce is funded by the European Space Agency FutureEO programme and supervised by Φ-lab.
+This work is carried out as part of the Copernicus Marine Service Icecastnet project.
+Copernicus Marine Service is implemented by Mercator Ocean in the framework of a delegation agreement with the European Union.
-[Here](https://eo4society.esa.int/projects/superice/) is the ESA SuperIce project page.
+[Here]([https://eo4society.esa.int/projects/superice/](https://marine.copernicus.eu/about/research-development-projects/2022-2024/icecastnet)) is the Copernicus Marine Icecastnet project page.

 ## Project management